 Do a thorough research into the school you are going to have an interview with.
 Be ready to answer behavioral questions and address any gaps in your profile.

 Let the interviewer lead the session and set the tone, but don’t forget that an interview is a two-way exchange process.
 Tell your story.
 Ask compelling questions, answers to which can’t be easily found online.

 Don’t miss your opportunity to shine!
 Once you’ve been invited to the interview, that one hour with the admissions officer may be the most important hour of your future career!
 It may mean the difference between getting rejected, being on a wait list, or getting in with a huge entrance scholarship!

 Even if you haven’t used Admissions Consultants to help you with the entire application process, hiring a coach to help you prepare for the interview is usually an excellent idea!

-High MBA tuition fees could certainly be a turn-off for many applicants, however if you have what it takes to get into a top business school, money could usually be found!
+High MBA tuition fees can certainly be a turn-off for many applicants; however, if you have what it takes to get into a top business school, money can usually be found!

 Remember that there are many sources of funding.
 Business schools have dedicated departments to help you figure out the sources of funding.
 Moreover, you have a lot of influence over your chances of getting a large entrance scholarship!
 Don’t let the fact that you don’t know where the funds will come from – yet – deter you from applying to world’s best business schools.

 An MBA degree is an investment in yourself that takes careful planning.
-Follow these best practices and create a competitive MBA Application that surely make it to the top of the pile!
-Make the right choices, and your career could be changed for the better forever.
+Follow these best practices and create a competitive MBA Application that will surely make it to the top of the pile!
+Make the right choices, and your career can be changed for the better forever.